-There isn’t just one type of roof shingle that you can choose for your roof.
+There are so many different types of roof shingles that you can choose for your new roof, that we’ve decided to make a selection of some of the best options that will make your home stand out.
 And besides just that, you wouldn’t want to have the same car in your driveway or siding on your home as your neighbor.
 Why settle for the same shingles?

 Want the best-looking and longest-lasting types of roof shingles for your home?
-We’ve got you covered!
+We’ve got you covered in your roofing plans!

 Asphalt Roofing: The Pros and Cons